zscaler/terraform-provider-zia/docs/data-sources/user_management_department.md

 ---
 # zia_department_management (Data Source)

-The **zia_department_management** data source provides details about a specific user department created in the Zscaler Internet Access cloud or via the API.
+The **zia_department_management** -data source provides details about a specific user department created in the Zscaler Internet Access cloud or via the API.
 This data source can then be associated with several ZIA resources such as: URL filtering rules, Cloud Firewall rules, and locations.

 ## Example Usage